commonform/commonform.org/CONTRIBUTING.md

 Once you've created a project, you can publish forms under it.

-1. Determine the [reviewers edition](https://reviewersedition.org) for your form, like `1e1d` for "first draft of first edition" or 3e for "third edition".
+1. Determine the [Legal Versioning number](https://legalversioning.com) for your form, like `1.0.0-1` for "first draft of first edition" or `3.0.0` for "third edition".

-2. Copy [`./forms/kemitchell/fairshake/1e1u.md`](./forms/kemitchell/fairshake/1e1u.md) into your project directory.
-Rename the file to match the [edition](https://reviewersedition.org) of your form, like `./forms/jdoe/bill-of-sale/1e.md`.
+2. Copy [`./forms/kemitchell/fairshake/1.0.0.md`](./forms/kemitchell/fairshake/1.0.0.md) into your project directory.
+Rename the file to match the version of your form, like `./forms/jdoe/bill-of-sale/1.0.0.md`.

 3. Edit the new file with the content of your form.